halkypi/lh0/docs/getting-started/getting-started.md

 ---
 layout: default
-title: UI Components
+title: Getting Started
-nav_order: 3
+nav_order: 2
 has_children: true
-permalink: /docs/ui-components
+permalink: /docs/getting-started
 ---

-# UI Components
+# Getting Started

 To make it as easy as possible to write documentation in plain Markdown, most UI components are styled using default Markdown elements with few additional CSS classes needed.
 {: .fs-6 .fw-300 }